jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 SP//dr must not have any wounds at the start of your turn in order for its **Genius** power to trigger.
 So even if **Regeneration** heals SP//dr's last wound, you won't get to draw from **Genius** that turn.

+# Specialized Web Cartridges
+Set: Webheads
+**Spider-Gear**
+**Spider-Gear** is a keyword that means this Equipment can only be equipped to a character with "Spider" in its name.
+Each Specialized Web Cartridge grants (Range) and an attack power.
+N

 # Spider-Gwen
 Set: Legacy
 **Dimensional Wristwatch**